-1 Open /etc/opt/novell/zenworks/conf/xplatzmd.propertiesin
+1 Open /etc/opt/novell/zenworks/conf/xplatzmd.properties in a text editor.

 2 Add the connection-timeout parameter as connection-timeout=200000, and socket-timeout parameter as socket-timeout=200000.

 An agent refresh might take a considerable amount of time because of slow links or because the server is too busy managing other device requests in the zone agent log file.
 To address this, the read-timeout setting must be increased to a suitable value above the default value of 30000.
 This value is in milliseconds.